pandas-dev/pandas/doc/source/timeseries.rst

                                 tz=tz_dateutil)
    rng_dateutil.tz == tz_dateutil

-To convert a pandas objects from one time zone to another, you can use the ``tz_convert`` method.
+To convert a time zone aware pandas object from one time zone to another, you can use the ``tz_convert`` method.

 .. ipython:: python